18sym/FedLF/README.md

 ### Usage

-Here is an example to run CReFF on CIFAR-10 with imb_factor=0.01:
+Here is an example to run FedLF on CIFAR-10 with imb_factor=0.01:

 ```python
 python main.py --num_classrs=10 \